yrykhter/go_app/README.md

 ## Infrastructure

-Use official helm charts for Prometheus and Grafana!

 Added components:

+- Grafana
-- Kube-operator (+ Grafana)
+- Prometheus
 - Jaeger (need to test):
     1. Need kubeconfig for the yaml
     1. Config cert-manager for Jaeger
 - Loki (as an aggregator of logs)
 - Traefik (need to test)
-- Kubernetes cluster (creation in Google Cloud)
+- Kubernetes cluster (use Google Cloud)
     1. add your project as a variable

 ## FIXME: Update README later